 According to Fortune Business Insights, the video on-demand (VOD) market is expected to reach 159.62 billion by 2027.
 This is a technology of the future and businesses are looking for ways to maximize its benefits.

 But before moving on, let’s start by answering the question as to what is a Video on Demand (VOD) platform?

 What is Video On-demand (VoD)?

 Video on Demand (VOD) is when people can watch videos from a library as and when they want, without being constrained by traditional broadcasting schedules.

 A VOD platform is such that it allows users to browse through a range of videos and view the ones that they want.
 Advanced VoD platforms allow these videos to be watched on any device of choice over the internet.

-The best example of a VoD platform is Netflix, where users can browse through a collection of movies and TV shows and view these as and when they want on any device of choice.
-Another example of VoD is YouTube, where users can search through channels and view content of their choice.
+The easiest example of a VOD platform is Netflix, where users can browse through a collection of movies and TV shows and view these as and when they want on any device of choice.
+Another example of VOD is YouTube, where users can search through channels and view the content of their choice.

 The simplest way to set up a Video on Demand platform is through YouTube, which however, has its limitations.